treinartz/markdown_test/week0/week0.md

 ## 2. Reflection:  What were challenges and solutions?
 In a paragraph,
-- Explain/describe at least two significant challenges you faced, and describe how you solved them including references for or credit given to outside sources and/or assistance.
+- Explain/describe at least two significant programming challenges you faced this week and/or with this assignment.
+Then describe how you solved them including references for or credit given to outside sources and/or assistance.
 - Explain/describe what additional functionality you might consider...think of at least two ideas that could extend what you created.
 - Explain/describe what you might do differently if you were to start over from scratch...and be specific!
 Consider writing  it for a student about to embark on the same journey…
-- Evaluate your independent problem solving progress in a paragraph.
+- Evaluate your independent problem solving process and progress this week in a paragraph.
 - For written reflections, it may be easier to write using Google docs or similar word processor.
 Then, copy and paste your written responses into your markdown file.

 ## Assignment/end of week checklist
 - did you submit on time
 - did you reflect, describe, and post your gif
 - did you comment on another students work with suggestions for next steps
+- did you practice PRIM(M) (Predict, Run, Investigate, Modify) before Making your own?
 - did you participate fully this week

 ## Rubric
-- reflection, writing, and evaluation on Google slides/Portfolio is thorough, thoughtful, and detailed with examples to illustrate ideas
+- reflection, writing, and evaluation in Github notebook is thorough, thoughtful, and detailed with examples to illustrate ideas
-- relfection/writing clearly indicates efforts that were independent, collaborative, and/or assisted through citation of sources
+- relfection/writing clearly indicates efforts that were independent, collaborative, and/or assisted through attribution of sources
-- reflection/writing clearly indicates evidence of and aspirations for growing independent problem solving
+- reflection/writing clearly indicates evidence of practice and aspirations for growing independent problem solving
 - submitted on time

 here are the 3 items I learned
 1. First item
 2. Second item
 3. Third item

 ---